-As an active locum tenens physician, chances are you’re going to be filing taxes in multiple states, and having to account for all deductions and tax benefits for each assignment is going to take time.
-Filing locum tenens physician taxes are different than filing employee taxes with a W-2 form – but there’s no need to worry!
-Our physician recruitment specialists share important information below in a short tax guide, regarding how to file locum tenens taxes, along with other helpful tax tips to consider.
+If you are a locum tenens physician working several jobs throughout the year, chances are you’re going to be filing 2020 taxes in different states from different healthcare facilities.
+This also means you must account for all deductions and tax benefits for each assignment.
+Filing locum tenens taxes is going to take a deal of time and effort.
+Not to mention, locum tenens physician taxes are different than employee taxes with a W-2 form.
+Our physician recruiters are here to share a short tax guide for filing locum tenens taxes in 2020, as well as other helpful tax tips to consider this fiscal year.

-What You Need to Know About Locum Tenens Physician Taxes
+What You Need to Know About Filing Locum Tenens Physician Taxes

-Locum tenens physicians are classified as independent contractors for the medical institution, rather than employees.
-You will have filled out a 1099 form with the locum tenens agency, or agencies, that you have worked for within the past year.
+Locum tenens physicians are classified as independent contractors for the medical institution or healthcare facility, rather than permanent employees.
+Upon hiring, you will have filled out a 1099 form with the locum tenens agency, or agencies, that you have worked for within the past year.
 This is the most important difference to be aware of when working as a temporary physician.
-January 31st is the deadline for companies to deliver the 1099 forms that declare the previous year’s compensation to independent contractors.
+January 31 is the deadline for companies to deliver the 1099 forms to declare the previous year’s compensation to independent contractors.